School Direct: become a teacher with the Hursthead Junior School Alliance

 SCHOOL DIRECT TEACHER TRAINING

 School Direct teacher training with Hursthead Junior School enables graduates to learn ‘on the job’ in a variety of local schools, as well as receive academic and University support, whilst training to teach to become a Primary School Teacher.
+The alliance offers School Direct places in partnership with the University of Manchester. who will validate the School Direct course with a PGCE qualification and QTS, giving you the opportunity to complete up to sixty credits towards a master's degree.

 WHY CHOOSE HURSTHEAD JUNIOR SCHOOL ALLIANCE?